 The philosophical challenge with linking is the need to discover not only the intentional semantics of the data within each repository but also the semantics of the links between resources and which instances of types of resources can participate in instances of particular types of links.

 A persistence challenge with links is determining whether or not the assertion of a link between resources can, should, or must modify the target resources.
 If the assertion of a link is permitted to modify the target resources then the existence of that link can alter the state of its linked resources.
 On the other hand, if the assertions of links must not modify the resources, then links have to persist in an external repository.

 Complications with Syncing

-The philosophical challenge with synchronization is the need to discover the intentional semantics of the data in each repository, to specify ontologies to express those semantics, and to conceive mappings between the resources of one repository with the resources of a peer paired repository.
+The philosophical challenge with synchronization is the need to discover the intentional semantics of the data in each repository, specify ontologies to express those semantics, and conceive mappings between the resources of one repository with the resources of a peer-paired repository.

 A performance challenge with synchronization is the users’ demand that information move between the peers of a pair of repositories with latencies as close to zero as is practical.
 The promise of synchronization is that information within one repository is almost instantly available in a peer repository.

 A communications challenge with synchronization is that automated synchronization depends on an electrical conduit between the repositories of a coupled pair.
 Today, that conduit is realized with Ethernet networks that are either wired or wireless.
 However, modern networks are not as available as is needed to satisfy the performance demands.
 Networks often become disconnected, corrupt their traffic, delay traffic, or may not be present where needed due to either a lack of infrastructure or to Access Control protections.